GFI Groups' Results Will Be Consolidated with Those of BGC

-BGC, BGC Trader, Newmark, Grubb & Ellis, and Grubb are trademarks and service marks of BGC Partners, Inc. and/or its affiliates.
+BGC, BGC Trader, FENICS, FENICS.COM, Newmark, Grubb & Ellis, and Grubb are trademarks, registered trademarks and/or service marks of BGC Partners, Inc. and/or its affiliates.
 Knight Frank is a service mark of Knight Frank (Nominees) Limited.
 Trayport is a trademark or registered trademark of Trayport Limited and/or its affiliates.
-FENICS and FENICS.COM are trademarks or registered trademarks of Fenics Software Inc. and/or its affiliates.

 About GFI Group Inc.

 Founded in 1987 and headquartered in New York, GFI is majority-owned by, and operates as a division of BGC Partners, Inc. GFI is a leading intermediary in the global OTC and Listed markets offering an array of sophisticated trading technologies and products to a broad range of financial market participants.
 More than 2,500 institutional clients benefit from GFI's know-how and experience in operating electronic and hybrid markets for cash and derivative products across multiple asset classes, including fixed income, interest rates, foreign exchange, equities, energy and commodities.

 Discussion of Forward-Looking Statements about BGC Partners and GFI